Deformations of the symmetric subspace of qubit chains: Introduction

 The $q$-representation, governed by the Hecke algebra \cite{chari1994guide}, captures a broader class of symmetric interactions and has potential implications for modeling real-world systems with imperfections or external perturbations. {In this context, we recall that the experimental preparation, control and detection of entanglement of Dicke states has achieved remarkable success by making use of different approaches and techniques (see, for instance, \cite{Retamal,Solano,kiesel2007experimental,wieczorek2009experimental,prevedel2009experimental,bartschi2019deterministic,mukherjee2020actual,aktar2022divide,bartschi2022short,li2021verification,raveh2024david})}.
 The generalized $q$-Dicke states, with their enriched structures {can thus be expected to provide new analytical approaches to -for instance- the description of certain fault-tolerant quantum computation protocols and enhanced quantum sensing proposals}.
 Moreover, these states may serve as a foundation for exploring the collective effects in systems with tunable symmetry, such as arrays of quantum dots, cold atoms, or photons in nonlinear optical cavities.

-This paper is organized as follows.
-Section \ref{sec:symm_subsp} provides a foundational overview of the symmetric subspace and its representation-theoretical description.
-Section \ref{sec:su2} discusses the \( \mathfrak{su}(2) \) Hopf algebra and the construction of Dicke states.
-Section \ref{sec:suq2} introduces the $q$-deformations of \(\mathcal{U}_q(\mathfrak{su}(2)) \), leading to the definition of the $q$-symmetric subspace in Section \ref{sec:q-symm_subsp}.
-In Section \ref{sec:symm_qDicke}, we analyze the novel symmetries of $q$-Dicke states, whereas Section \ref{sec:q-rep} explores their $q$-representation in the symmetric group.
+{This paper is organized as follows.
+Sections \ref{sec:symm_subsp} to \ref{sec:q-symm_subsp} introduce the notation, intuitions and main concepts of the rest of the paper.
+In particular, Section \ref{sec:symm_subsp} provides a foundational overview of the symmetric subspace and its representation-theoretical description.
+Section \ref{sec:su2} introduces the \( \mathcal U(\mathfrak{su}(2)) \) and \(\mathcal{U}_q(\mathfrak{su}(2)) \) Hopf algebras and the construction of Dicke states and $q$-Dicke states from the coproduct.
+This leads to the definition of the $q$-symmetric subspace in Section \ref{sec:q-symm_subsp}.
+Sections \ref{sec:symm_qDicke} to \ref{sec:apl} contain the novel results of the paper.
+In particular, in Section \ref{sec:symm_qDicke}, we analyze the novel symmetries of $q$-Dicke states, whereas Section \ref{sec:q-rep} explores their $q$-representation in the symmetric group.
 Section \ref{sec:Hilbert} connects these findings to the deformation of the Hilbert space inner product.
-Finally, Section \ref{sec:concl} outlines concluding remarks and directions for future research.
+In Section \ref{sec:apl} potential applications of $q$-deformed symmetric subspaces of qubit chains to quantum informational and metrological tasks are sketched.
+Finally, Section \ref{sec:concl} outlines concluding remarks and directions for future research. }